PiwikPRO/PPMS-PublicDocs/data_collection/other_integrations/web_log_analytics.rst

 Import data with server log analytics and standard JavaScript simultaneously
 ----------------------------------------------------------------------------

-JavaScript Tracking and web server log file analytics can be used at the same time, on the condition that data is recorded for each method in a separate Piwik PRO website.
+JavaScript Tracking Client and web server log file analytics can be used at the same time, on the condition that data is recorded for each method in a separate Piwik PRO website.

 To avoid double counts of visits, follow these steps: